Author: Najla Ksouri

 • Matrix scanning

 • Peak sequences are scanned to predict their binding sites positions using the default Markov order m=1 (-scan_markov 1).
-Predicted sites are then plotted for better visualization of the binding preference.
+Predicted sites are then plotted for better visualization of the binding preferences.

 Here, we attach a detailed makefile including all the steps.